FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 checked in the order specified, where the first match wins.

-A global setting and a per rule ``overwrite`` option allow to overwrite the cache headers even if they are already set.
+A global setting and a per rule ``overwrite`` option allow to overwrite the cache headers even if they are already set:

 .. code-block:: yaml